michaelhly/CryptoBacktester/README.md

 - Currently only supports historical data from poloniex.com
 - Runs on python3
-- Dependencies: matplotlib, talib, numpy
+- Dependencies: matplotlib, talib, numpy, requests

 Email michaelhly@gmail.com for any questions.